jettro/semi-website/_documentation/weaviate/current/query-data/explore.md

 ## Basics

-- With the `explore{}` filter in `Get{}` queries you can filter to find concepts.
-- With the `Explore{}` query function, you can fuzzy search for data objects in Weaviate.
+- With the `Explore{}` query function, you can fuzzy search for data objects in Weaviate (in contrast to the [`explore filter`](./filters#explore-filter) in the Get{} function).
 - Search results are based on given data, meta data and the `Contextionary` used in Weaviate.
-- Some aggregate functions have (semantic) [filters](./filters.html) available.
+- Some functions have (semantic) [filters](./filters.html) available.

 ## Introduction

 You can explore (i.e., fuzzy) through the data in the Weaviate smart graph using the GraphQL `Explore{}` function.
 Using arguments in the filters you are able to direct what concepts you are looking for.
 Classnames, [beacons](../about/philosophy.html#basic-terminology) and certainty levels of the results can be returned.
 Exploration can be done in your own local Weaviate, or in a network of Weaviate instances.
 Weaviate computes certainty levels of matching objects to your search results based on the `Contextionary`.
 It moves through the vector space of Weaviate, which is enriched with data objects.
-The data objects are positioned based on the available meta-information of these objects, like `className`, `keywords`, `properties`, `property values`, etc.
+The data objects are positioned based on the available meta-information of these objects, like `className`, `keywords`, `properties`, `property values`, etc. Note that this function is for fuzzy search to data objects in Weaviate instances.
+When you know what you are looking for and want to retrieve exact data objects, try out the [`explore filter`](./filters#explore-filter) in the `Get{}` function.

 ### Define a query